bdolmo/CLACS/README.md

--i,--input   STRING  Input directory with BAM files -o,--outdir  STRING  Output directory where all VCF files will be generated -g,--genome  STRING  Reference genome in FASTA format -t,--threads INTEGER Number of CPUs to be used at mapping (default = 4)
+-i,--input   STRING  Input directory with BAM files -o,--outdir  STRING  Output directory where all VCF files will be generated -g,--genome  STRING  Reference genome in FASTA format -t,--threads INTEGER Number of CPUs to be used at var calling (default = 4)
 ```

  ### Step3.
 Coverage extraction

 In this phase we will extract all genomic segments that have a minimum coverage for each of the samples being analyzed.
 The coverage metric, refers to the total number of times a genomic position has been sequenced or the total number of reads that overlap that genomic position.
 In our preliminary analysis we observed that a minimum coverage of 3X was enough to get reliable results.
+This script uses fast coverage extractions using [mosdepth](https://github.com/brentp/mosdepth)

 To extract the coverage: